RosariaFini/1stMilestoneProject/testing/ux-testing.md

 3. Leave no input field empty, if a field is empty and the send button is clicked, a validation pop-up will appear prompting you to fill in the field.
 4. At the bottom of the contact form there is a radio botton that will allow the user to subscribe to the newsletter, if the user wish to.
 5. Once all input fields are filled in, press the send button.
-6. Once the send button is clicked, it will inform the user that the message has been sent successfully.

 ### Step 2
 ![Valid Form](../screenshots/form.jpg)